KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_012_ProgramsShaders.md

 }
 ```

-The attributes and the uniforms of the vertex- and the fragment shader together define the whole set of input parameters for the rendering process.
-Later, it will be shown how the actual values for these input parameters are derived from the asset description in the glTF JSON.
+The attributes and the uniforms of the vertex- and the fragment shader together define the main input parameters for the rendering process.
+Later, it will be shown how the actual values for these input parameters are derived from the asset description in the glTF JSON, and how additional rendering settings may be stored in a `technique`.